akc/hops/README.md

 N.B: As in this example, the preferred file extension for HOPS program files is `.hops`.

+## The HOPS language

+Each line of a HOPS script is an independent program and each line/program consists of a semicolon separated list of functional equations and generating functions.
+We shall now describe operations, functions and transformations that can be used when building such programs.

 ### Binary operations

 Operation | Meaning